Not-Jayden/svelte-boxed/README.md

+> [!WARNING]
+> There is probably no need to use this library any more as a result of [Svelte 5 changing to become deeply reactive by default](https://github.com/sveltejs/svelte/pull/9739), and allowing directly exporting state values as `const counter = $state({value});`.
+This repository will likely be archived, pending where things land with Svelte 5 and if there is still a use case for it.

 # 📦 svelte-boxed

 A lightweight utility function for Svelte to create reactive, boxed values with shallow reactivity using [Svelte runes](https://svelte.dev/blog/runes).